JustAProgrammer01234/Termino/readme.md

 First, to run the script (bot.py), you will need to create token.txt in scripts/txt files/.
 Then you will put the token needed for your bot in token.txt.

+Second, you will need to create data.json in the scripts directory.

-Second, all you have to do is go to the scripts directory and type the following in the command line:
+Lastly, all you have to do is to type the following in the command line (Make sure your in the scripts directory):

 In windows: